ryanswapp/react-starter-template/README.md

 ### NPM Deploy

-While in the root directory on the project run the following command to build your React app into a production ready bundle:
+While in the root directory of the project run the following command to build your React app into a production ready bundle:

 ```
 npm run deploy